New Center for Medical Education Building

 • Construction to begin in March 2025 and tentatively completed by August 2027

-• The medical education building will be a seven-story, 195,000-square-foot structure connected to the existing Brody Medical Sciences building and will include:
+• The building will be a seven-story, 195,000-square-foot structure connected to the existing Brody Medical Sciences Building and will include:

 • Two large learning studios that can seat up to 500 people in a lecture/banquet style setting or transform into classrooms, meeting and seminar spaces, seating up to 136 in each studio